stephenfreund/bigO/README.md

 You can then run your function as usual, ideally along a wide range of inputs, and `bigO` will report the computational complexity of that function.

-A novel feature of `bigO` is that, as long as your function calls another function, `bigO` will automatically generate diversity.
-This feature ensures that you can get computational complexity information even when there are not a wide range of inputs to the function (even one input is enough!).

 `bigO` accumulates its results in a file named `bigO_data.json` in the local directory;
 you can then generate a graph of time and space complexity for each tracked function by running `python3 -m bigO.graph`.